Creative Support for Individuals

-Creative Support for Individuals is designed to help Minnesota artists and culture bearers adapt to changes in their working environment caused by the global pandemic.
+Creative Support for Individuals grants are flexible.
+They are meant to help artists and culture bearers adapt to a changing and challenging environment in which to work.
+By using their creativity and connection to community, this grant program will help Minnesota artists and culture bearers maintain their visibility and financial sustainability.
 Grantees will be able to use funds to sustain their practice and stay relevant and connected to audiences, participants, students, or communities now and in the future.
-This grant program aims to help Minnesota artists and culture bearers maintain their visibility and financial sustainability by using their creativity and connections to community.

 Program overview and application instructions

+Individuals can submit an application by the first or second deadline, but not both.
 There is no advantage to apply to the first versus the second deadline.
-The likelihood of being funded is the same for applications submitted by either deadline.
+The likelihood of being funded is the same for both deadlines.

 When will funds be awarded?